 If drugs were found in your possession during the execution of a search warrant, constitutional questions still arise: was the search warrant valid?
 Did officers find drugs by lawfully searching the areas specified?
 Is there hard proof indicating that the drugs found were actually yours?
 As aggressive advocates for our clients, we pursue the truth and uncover the facts that can increase your chances of securing a satisfactory case resolution.

-If an informant was used, our attorneys investigate his or her background and any deal struck between him or her and the prosecution.
+If an informant was used, our lawyers investigate his or her background and any deal struck between him or her and the prosecution.
 We expose conflicts of interests and the questionable nature of information while putting the prosecution on the defensive.
-No matter how incriminating the case against you may seem, you must remember that you have options available to you.
+No matter how incriminating the case against you may seem, you must understand that you have options available to you.
 We are ready to secure the evidence needed to leverage your case into a favorable position.

 Contact the Drug Possession Attorneys at Gerash Steiner Blanton, P.C.

 If your guilt is not in serious question, we may be able to persuade the court to reduce the sentence or charges against you.
 Depending on your criminal history, the court may reduce your sentence if it believes you are serious about staying away from drugs, getting help for your problem, and turning your life around.
-Our experience as criminal defense attorneys means that we understand what the court is looking for and what you need to do to convince them to give you a second chance.
+Our experienced lawyers understand what the court is looking for and what you need to do to convince them to give you a second chance.